mayerrobert/jmurmel/mlib.md

 ### list-length
     (list-length list-or-string) -> length

-Returns the length of list-or-string if it is a string or proper list.
+Returns the length of `list-or-string` if it is a string or proper list.
-Returns nil if list is a circular list.
+Returns `nil` if `list.or-string` is a circular list.

 See http://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node149.html
 ### length
     (length sequence) -> length

-Same as list-length.
+Same as `list-length`.
 ### time
     (time form) -> result

-time evaluates form and prints various timing data.
+`time` evaluates `form` and prints various timing data.
 ### compose
     (compose func1 funcs*) -> function